dvirgiln/dvirgiln.github.io/_posts/2019-02-10-gatling-kafka-performance-tests-in-aws-ecs.md

 Gatling is a performance scala library that facilitates running performance tests on your web services/applications.
 By default Gatling is oriented to HTTP Rest requests.
 In a previous post we talked about [how to create a custom Gatling performance tests](gatling-custom-kafka-performance-tests) library for your application.

-The problem I faced when I wanted to stress Kafka was the number of request that Gatling can handle per second.
-Gatling runs on top of a single/multi core CPU instance and even if you increase the number of requests for instance to 500 thousands per seconds, Gatling is not going to be able to process those requests.
-At the end every request runs in a single CPU clock time and to increase the parallelism the only way is to deploy Gatling in a machine with more CPU cores.
+The problem I faced when I wanted to stress Kafka was the number of requests that Gatling can handle per second.
+Gatling runs on top of a single/multi core CPU instance and even if you increase the number of requests, for instance to 500 thousands per seconds, Gatling is not going to be able to process those requests.
+At the end every request runs in a single CPU clock time slot, and to increase the parallelism the only way is to deploy Gatling in a machine with more CPU cores.

 So deploying the Gatling performance tests into a fat instance is a solution, but in my experience to stress out Kafka with more than 200 thousands MBs/second we need quite a high level of parallelism, more than what can be provided by a single instance.
-What to do?
-ECS at the rescue.
+What could we do? **ECS** at the rescue.

 We could scale out the performance tests.
-So I decided that I could just **dockerize** the tests and run them as an ECS tasks.
-Using an ECS cluster, we could scale out our performance tests as we desire.
+So I decided that I could just **dockerize** the tests and run them as ECS tasks.
+Using a ECS cluster, we could scale out our performance tests as we desire.

  ## Dockerizing our app
  Dockerizing a scala app is quite straightforward.
-They are just required 2 files, DockerFile and an entrypoint.sh.
+They are just 2 files required, DockerFile and an entrypoint.sh.

  This is the Docker file: